Home Compare KNIN.SW vs NWS

 Kuehne + Nagel International vs News: Which Stock Looks Stronger in 2026?

-News holds the cleaner structural position, with the lead spread across growth and stability.
+News holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Kuehne + Nagel International still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Kuehne + Nagel International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with News, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (KNIN.SW: STOXX 600, NWS: S&P 500).